derzaarsad/derzaarsad/README.md

 [![](http://img.youtube.com/vi/v_1AAEMB2eg/0.jpg)](http://www.youtube.com/watch?v=v_1AAEMB2eg "")

-### Sensor Fusion based Online Calibration
+### Benchmark for Online Calibration

 Starting my full-time professional work, I worked on online calibration, which determines the orientation of a video camera mounted on a vehicle relative to the vehicle coordinate system.
-My task was to design a ground truth benchmark to measure the accuracy of the online calibration.
-Knowing the properties of coordinate system transformation, I came up with an idea to draw a basic shape in the real world in such a way that it neglects the influence of translation and capture the image using the calibrated camera.
+My task was to design a benchmark to measure the accuracy of the online calibration.
+Knowing the properties of coordinate system transformation, I came up with an idea to draw a basic shape in the real world in such a way that it neglects the influence of translation and capture it as an image using the calibrated camera.
 The image is then used as ground truth to compare with a virtual shape that I projected into the image coordinate system.
 I used an edge detection algorithm to detect the reference shape in the ground truth image to ensure that the measurement accuracy depends only on the camera resolution.

 One of the applications of the online calibration was for ESG Virizon:

 [![](http://img.youtube.com/vi/LgBXKWYRGc0/0.jpg)](https://www.youtube.com/watch?v=LgBXKWYRGc0 "")

+### Sensor Fusion-based Multi-Sensor Calibration

 ### Head-Up-Display Test Automation with UR10 Robot

+I successfully implemented a module that enables a UR10 Robot to position the camera with a very high absolute accuracy that it can point the optical axis of the camera into any arbitrary position in the calibration plate.

 ### Autonomous Vehicle Software